Yes, Most Anytime Fitness clubs have bench press weights and exercises.

 So, how do you perform a bench press in the proper form?
 Please follow the following simplified rules:

 - Ensure that you have a firm grip on the bar once you lie under the barbell.
-Your hands should take an overhand position, whereby the thumbs are under the bar and the fingers over the bar.
+Your hands should take an overhand position, whereby the thumbs are under the bar, and the fingers are over the bar.
 The thumb position will help stabilize the bar above you.

 - Other than the close-grip bench press, the rest require that you position the hands slightly away from the shoulder width.
 This will further add to your stability and prevent shoulder blade injuries.